-- All water, oil, and gas pipelines have been fully drained and, if necessary, purged with air or inert gas in order to prevent a hazardous atmosphere. . - Lines have been cut and sealed at all end connections. - All portions of pipeline that are abandoned in place are at least 30" below final grade. - d) Checklist Item #4: Photo documentation of cut points demonstrating pipe has been properly capped or a separate stand-alone document signed by a legally authorized person (not a vendor or consultant (verifying that the pipeline has been properly cut and capped at all locations as indicated in the approved NOI. - e) Checklist Item #5: Photo documentation verifying that the surface appurtenances have been removed and seeding & mulching has been performed. - f) Checklist Item #6: Provide aerial map and shapefile detailing decommissioning work (i.e., cut points, abandoned lines in place, etc.). - g) Checklist Item #7: Documentation for addressing all ROW surface inspection items.
+- a) Checklist Item #1: The approved NOI form provided by DOE. - b) Checklist Item #2: Dates the abandonment work was performed. - c) Checklist Item #3: Provide a separate stand-alone document signed by an authorized company employee/representative (not a vendor/ consultant/contractor), who observed that the pipeline abandonment work was done in accordance with the approved NOI, verifying that all water, oil, and gas pipelines: - have been fully drained, have been purged with air or inert gas as necessary to prevent a hazardous atmosphere, - have been depleted to atmospheric pressure, - have been abandoned in place greater than 36" below final grade, and - have been properly cut and capped at all locations as indicated in the approved NOI. - d) Checklist Item #4: Photo documentation verifying that the surface appurtenances have been removed and seeding & mulching has been performed. - e) Checklist Item #5: Provide aerial map and GIS shapefile detailing decommissioning work (i.e., cut points, abandoned lines in place, etc.). - f) Checklist Item #6: Documentation for addressing all ROW surface inspection items.